DanielPrecupas/VideoProcessing/README.md

 ## Backstory

 This started as a college project for a computer vision course.
-I got a bit carried away with it after the semester ended and kept building on it for fun, adding the overlay system, the pose-driven attachment points, the stylized post-processing, and a small GUI so I didn't have to fight the command line every time.
-What you see here is the personal, post-college version of that assignment.
+I got a bit carried away with it after the semester ended and kept building on it for fun, adding the overlay system, the pose-driven attachment points, the stylized post-processing, and a small GUI so I didn't have to mess with the command line every time.
+So what was left is this version.

 ## What it does